pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 hal plugins add Pulumi.PreConfiguredJobPlugin --enabled true --version <version> --extensions pulumi.PreConfiguredJobStage
 ```

-> Depending on your Spinnaker installation you might have to run the above commands using `sudo`.
+{{% notes "info" %}}

-⚠️ Starting from version 0.1.0 of the Pulumi preconfigured job plugin, there is a custom Deck UI plugin that you also must
+Starting with version 0.1.0 of the Pulumi preconfigured job plugin, you must also install a custom Deck UI plugin as part of the setup process.
-install.
 Previously, the Deck UI was auto-generated by Spinnaker and didn't require a separate installation step.
-See the [instructions](https://github.com/pulumi/spinnaker-preconfigured-job-plugin#add-the-deck-ui-plugin) on how to
-install the Deck UI plugin as well.
+For information on how to install the DeckUI plugin, see [Add the Deck UI plugin](https://github.com/pulumi/spinnaker-preconfigured-job-plugin#add-the-deck-ui-plugin) in the Pulumi plugin for Spinnaker README.
+{{% /notes %}}

 ```
 # Finally, apply the service updates
 hal deploy apply
 ```

-**Note**: Before you can access the newly-added plugin in the Deck UI, you must wait for the old `orca` Pod to be
-replaced with a new one in your cluster.
-This can take anywhere from a minute to a few depending on the size of your cluster.
+Before you can access the newly-added plugin in the Deck UI, you must wait for the old `orca` Pod to be replaced with a new one in your cluster.
+This action can take a few minutes depending on the size of your cluster.

-To check the state of the running pods you may run `kubectl -n spinnaker get pods`.
+To check the state of the running pods, run `kubectl -n spinnaker get pods`.
 This will print the pods in the
 `Spinnaker` namespace as well as the age of the pod.

 ## Plugin Configuration